 There is no syllabus or individual classes.
 The instruction centres around the writing project the student brings to the program.

 We encourage students to try to complete the program in two consecutive semesters in order to maintain a consistent working relationship with their mentor.
 If you choose to take a semester off, we cannot guarantee that you would be paired with the same mentor again when you return to the program.
 Requests for a reduced course load due to medical reasons are allowed; students must contact Humber’s Accessible Learning Services for information.

 We often have alumni who agree to speak to prospective students.
-To inquire, please write to firstname.lastname@example.org.
+To inquire, please write to Program Coordinator Alissa York: email@example.com.

-This is allowed and happens with some regularity; however, you will not receive a second credential.
-Students can apply to the program a second time with a new project or to effect a substantial revision of the project they worked on previously.
-Students do not need to submit transcripts again if enrolling in the program for a second time.
+This is allowed and happens with some regularity; however, returning students cannot receive a second graduate certificate.
+Students can apply to the program a second time with a new project, or to effect a substantial revision of the project they worked on previously.
+Humber keeps transcripts on file for one year only, so some returning students may have to resubmit.

 Students indicate their top four choices of mentors on their work-in-progress form.
 The selection committee takes this into account when matching students and mentors.